SuperOfficeDocs/superoffice-docs/docs/api/webapi/rest/index.md

 ## How to

 > [!NOTE]
-> The examples below are given using Javascripty pseudo-code.
+> The examples below are given using JavaScripty pseudo-code.

 * [Create a new company][2]
 * [Add a category list item][3]